Last Updated: 4/30/2014

 Take part in a scenic adventure aboard a hot air balloon and get a bird's eye view of Wisconsin's landscape.
 Many offer daily sunrise and sunset champagne flights.

 Take a flying leap at one of Wisconsin’s skydiving centers.
-Try a tandem jump if you’re a first-timer, or progress towards solo certification with static line and accelerated freefall programs.
-Skydiving destinations include Skydive Adventure, Inc. in Omro, Indianhead Sport Parachute Club in Chippewa Falls, Sky Knights Sport Parachute Club in East Troy and AtmosphAir Skydiving Center in Ft.
-Atkinson.
+Try a tandem jump if you’re a first-timer, or progress toward solo certification with static line and accelerated freefall programs.
+Skydiving destinations include Skydive Adventure, Inc. in Omro, Indianhead Sport Parachute Club in Chippewa Falls, Sky Knights Sport Parachute Club in East Troy and Wisconsin Skydiving Center in Jefferson.

 Take to the air.
-Try a hang gliding hill-flying class or soar higher with a tandem high-altitude hang gliding flight lesson, both targeted at newcomers to the sport.
-Head to Hang Glide Wisconsin LLC in Whitewater, one of the largest hang-gliding schools in the nation.
+Try a hang gliding hill-flying class or soar higher with a tandem, high-altitude hang gliding flight lesson-- both targeted at newcomers to the sport.
+Head to Whitewater Hang Gliding Club to test out your flying skills.

 Take a dive.
 Explore one of the many great shipwrecks among the Apostle Islands, including the schooner Lucerne, steamer Fedora and the colossal schooner-barge Pretoria with Roberta Sport Fishing Charters in Bayfield.
 Or head to Devil's Lake State Park near Baraboo to dive in crystal-clear waters with a rocky lake floor perfect for viewing a large array of freshwater fish.